 ATTR amyloidosis can run in families and is known as hereditary ATTR amyloidosis.
 People with hereditary ATTR amyloidosis carry mutations in the TTR gene.

 This means their bodies produce abnormal TTR proteins throughout their lives, which can form amyloid deposits.
 These usually affect the nerves or the heart, or both.

 Another type of ATTR amyloidosis is not hereditary.
 This is called wild-type ATTR amyloidosis, or senile systemic amyloidosis.

 In this condition, the amyloid deposits mainly affect the heart and can also cause carpal tunnel syndrome in some people.

-Hereditary ATTR amyloidosis may cause symptoms at any age from about the age of 30.
+Hereditary ATTR amyloidosis may cause symptoms at any age from about 30 years old.
 The symptoms of wild-type ATTR amyloidosis usually only appear after around the age of 65.

 ATTR amyloidosis can be diagnosed by:

 - taking a sample of the affected tissues (tissue biopsy)